britnicanale/Pajama-Stories/README.md

 has the same hash as what is in the database.

 ## Virtual Environment
-To install a virtual environment in your computer, first make sure that you have Python 3 and SQLite3 installed.
+Before installing a virtual environment in your computer, make sure that you have Python 3 and SQLite3 installed.
 If you do not have it installed, [go here to learn how to install Python 3](https://realpython.com/installing-python/) or [here to install SQLite3](https://www.sqlite.org/download.html).

 Now install your virtual environment
 ```